hpe-dev-incubator/hpe-dev-portal/docs/How-Grant-Access-To-GoogleDocs-Blog-Templates.md

 4- From the request access email, click "Open" button, enter a short message and click Send button to notify the requestor that access to the requested file has been granted.

 5- The requestor will then receive an email in his/her mailbox.
 Clicking on Open button will allow the contributor to access to the requested blog post template in his/her Google docs account, where he/she can go to "File" and "Pull Down" to make a copy of the template.

+>Note: Once contributor's post is published on the hpedev.io blog, it will be okay to delete draft copies from Google Docs.
+Google doc is used as an intermediary, submission and review step.